aetperf/aetperf.github.io/_posts/2025-09-29-FastTransfer-Performance-with-Citus-Columnar-Storage-in-PostgreSQL.md

 These baseline results reveal important trade-offs:
 - Writing to columnar storage with custom parameters adds approximately 19% overhead compared to standard tables
 - Default columnar parameters increase this overhead to about 32%
-- However, the storage benefits are substantial: columnar storage (default parameters) uses only 454MB compared to 1.9GB for standard tables—a 76% reduction
+- However, the storage benefits are substantial: columnar storage (default parameters) uses only 454MB compared to 1.9GB for standard tables, a 76% reduction

 This trade-off between write performance and storage efficiency is a recurring theme in our analysis.